-The word “reprehensible” is used in the same sense as it is used in common parlance.
-The Supreme Court, in State Farm Mut.
+The word “reprehensible” is used in the same sense as it is used in common parlance, and means “tortious conduct [that] evince[s] an indifference to…the health or safety of others.”
+State Farm Mut.
 Auto.
 Ins.
 Co. v.
-Campbell, 538 U.S. 408, 419 (2003), stated: “It should be presumed a plaintiff has been made whole for his injuries by compensatory damages, so punitive damages should only be awarded if the defendant’s culpability, after having paid compensatory damages, is so reprehensible as to warrant the imposition of further sanctions to achieve punishment or deterrence.”
+Campbell, 538 U.S. 408, 419 (2003).
+In State Farm, the Supreme Court stated: “It should be presumed a plaintiff has been made whole for his injuries by compensatory damages, so punitive damages should only be awarded if the defendant’s culpability, after having paid compensatory damages, is so reprehensible as to warrant the imposition of further sanctions to achieve punishment or deterrence.”
+538 U.S. at 419.
+Quoting BMW of N. Am., Inc. v.
+Gore, 517 U.S. 559, 575 (1996) and affirming a punitive damages jury verdict (for an FHA violation), the Rupp Court recognized that reprehensibility is “[p]erhaps the most important indicium of the reasonableness of a punitive damage award” and set forth supporting evidence to support a finding of reprehensibility, including abruptness of eviction, disregard of tenants’ health and safety, and defendant landlord’s continued use of an unlawful lease forms even after notice.
+Rupp, 68 F.4th 1075 at 1081.
 In Philip Morris USA v.
-Williams, 549 U.S. 346, 355, 127 S. Ct.
-1057, 1064-65 (2007), the Supreme Court held that, while harm to persons other than the plaintiff may be considered in determining reprehensibility, a jury may not punish for the harm caused to persons other than the plaintiff.
+Williams, the Supreme Court held that, while harm to persons other than the plaintiff may be considered in determining reprehensibility, a jury may not punish for the harm caused to persons other than the plaintiff.
+549 U.S. 346, 355 (2007).
 The Court stated that procedures were necessary to assure “that juries are not asking the wrong question, i.e., seeking, not simply to determine reprehensibility, but also to punish for harm caused strangers.”
 Id. at 355.
+While compensatory damages are mandatory upon a finding of liability, punitive damages should only be awarded “at the discretion of the fact finder once sufficiently serious misconduct by the defendant is shown,” for the purposes of punishment and deterrence.
+Washington v.
+Denney, 900 F.3d 549, 563 (8th Cir.
+2018) (quoting Coleman v.
+Rahija, 114 F.3d 778, 787 (8th Cir.
+1997).